 If you’re able to, try and visit the physical location where you will be delivering your presentation so that you can get a feel for your environment and practice in the room, examine the space, etc.

 If this is not possible, visualize the space and how you will effortlessly move around to engage the audience.

-A strong beginning to your presentation is the hook that will keep your audience wanting to hear the next great thing you have to say about “xyz” topic.
+A great introduction gives you a chance to capture your audience’s attention.
+It is the essential hook that will keep your audience wanting to hear the next great thing you have to say about your topic.

 If your audience loses interest at the beginning of the presentation, you will most likely lose them throughout the body and rarely gain them back in your conclusion.

 We refer to our TED Talk-proven ideas as the P.U.N.C.H. method.
 These public speaking tips and strategies will help open your presentation with a bang!

 We also offer results-oriented presentation skills training: our speaker coaching services and speech writing experts will help you craft the perfect introduction or entire speech plus develop the techniques to present them with confidence.

 Taking into consideration your audience and your content, here are some ideas to get your next speech started: